pourmalek/CovidVisualizedCountry/README.md

 23. Pourmalek, F. GitHub repository “covir2”: Combine and visualize international periodically updated estimates of COVID-19 at the country level, countries without subnational level estimates: Iran.
 Version 2.2, Released June 23, 2021.
 Licenses / Copyrights of data and/or graphs used in this repository. http://doi.org/10.5281/zenodo.5020797 https://github.com/pourmalek/covir2#licenses--copyrights-of-data-and--or-graphs-used-in-this-repository Accessed 23 June 2021.

-<br/><br/>

-**Competing interests**

-The author worked as a [post-graduate research fellow in Institute for Health Metrics and Evaluation](http://www.healthdata.org/about/farshad-pourmalek) from 2009 to 2011 and continues voluntary collaboration as a Global Burden of Disease study collaborator without employment or financial relation.
-The author declares that he has no competing interests.

 ********************************************************************************************************************************************